-What Causes Pustules?
+What Are The Causes Of Pustules?

-- Red and itchy skin
+- Red, painful or itchy skin

-- Painful outgrowth
+- Painful lesions

 Also Read: Get Safe And Effective Treatment For Acne